wayneheller/mergefest/README.md

 1. Edit this with your first name *here*.
 ----------------------------------------------

-Lets try to `git pull` and see what happens.
+Lets try to `git pull upstream master` and see what happens.

 We have a merge conflict!
 Yay!

 Let's reset to our last change by running `git reset --hard HEAD~1`

 Now lets pull but take the master changes:
-`git pull -s recursive -X theirs`
+`git pull -s upstream master recursive -X theirs`

 (In your normal repos to get Jim's changes, use `git pull upstream master -s recursive -X theirs`)